MileHacker Logo

 Parks & Gardens

-Formal, expansive parks are few; however, regions near Phewa Lake offer pleasant green spaces and lakeside promenades.
+Formal, expansive public parks are few; however, regions near Phewa Lake offer pleasant green spaces and lakeside promenades.

 Scenic Viewpoints